nathancolgate/corps-of-engineers-pool-report/README.md

 #### Excavations

-The excavations at the closest point are approximately 31' from the toe and 51' from the top of the Kansas River levee, with surface elevations between 6 and 7.5 feet below the top of the levee.
+The excavations at the closest point are approximately 31' from the toe and 61' from the top of the Kansas River levee, with surface elevation 6 feet below the top of the levee.
 The top of the levee is approximately 828.3 feet above sea level and the ground surface elevation along the landward toe of the levee is approximately 822.3 feet above sea level.

 ![Site Excavations](https://raw.githubusercontent.com/nathancolgate/corps-of-engineers-pool-report/master/excavation_detail.png)
 <small>_Figure: Excavation detail._</small>